joetheshmoe/teavm/README.md

-HEAVILY expiramental fork for wasm64 support in TeaVM. dont expect this to be merged.
+HEAVILY expiramental fork for wasm64 support in TeaVM. dont expect this to be merged. test build does compile. yet to be tested in browsers with real world projects.

 # TeaVM